danloh/atpage/README.md

 ## Features

-- linktree on ATProto, and more than that;
+- Links on one page;
 - Feed on one page to show your footprints(selected) on ATProto
 - Customize the styles of the page
 - Inject JS to the page